airbytehq/airbyte/docs/integrations/sources/incident-io.md

-# Incident
+# Incident.io

-This is the setup guide for the Incident source connector which ingests data from the incident API.
+This is the setup guide for the Incident.io source connector which ingests data from the incident API.

 ## Prerequisites

 An API key is required for authentication and using this connector.
-In order to obtain an API key, you must first create an Incident account.
+In order to obtain an API key, you must first create an Incident.io account.
 You can create an account here https://incident.io/

 Once logged-in, you will find your API key in the settings -> API KEY.
 Make sure to provide all of the appropriate permissions.